Carpobrotus edulis: As an invasive species

 Carpobrotus edulis has naturalised in many other regions throughout the world, and is an invasive species in several parts, notably Australia, California and the Mediterranean, all of which have similar climates.
-The ice plant has escaped from cultivation and has become invasive, posing a serious ecological problem by forming vast monospecific zones, lowering biodiversity, and competing directly with several threatened or endangered plant species for nutrients, water, light, and space.
+The species has escaped from cultivation and has become invasive, posing a serious ecological problem by forming vast monospecific zones, lowering biodiversity, and competing directly with several threatened or endangered plant species for nutrients, water, light, and space.

+The success of C. edulis as an invader is linked to its stoloniferous growth habit and clonal integration, traits commonly associated with invasive species.
+Physiological integration between ramets increases survival, biomass accumulation and clonal spread especially where competing with native species.
+The species often exhibits greater phenotypic plasticity than many native species, enabling it to establish and expand into under contrasting conditions including shaded coastal cliffs and nutrient-enriched sites.
+Such plasticity has raised concerns about its continual spread, especially in the face of changing climatic conditions.

+Through hybridization, invasive C. edulis can gain genetic diversity and novel traits that further enhance its adaptability.
+The species readily engages in genetic exchanges with other Carpobrotus, such as C. chilensis, leading to hybrid variants with unique genetic combinations that allow them to thrive and outcompete native flora.
+Analysis of chloroplast DNA has revealed a large amount of genetic similarities between C. edulis and C. chilensis, indicating that the two may share a common ancestor.

 Ireland

 Recorded as a garden escape from County Down, in the south and east and on the cliffs of Howth Head, County Dublin.

 Mediterranean

 On the Mediterranean coast, Carpobrotus has spread out rapidly and now parts of the coastline are completely covered.
 Moreover, another invasive species, the black rat, has been shown to enhance the spreading of the ice plant through its feces.
 As the ice plant represents a food resource for the rat, both benefit from each other which is referred to as invasive mutualism.